- $35.00 / £28.00

 - Winner of the Theodore Saloutos Book Award, Immigration and Ethnic History Society

-- Winner of the Francis Richardson Keller-Sierra Prize, Western Association of Women Historians
+- Winner of the Frances Richardson Keller-Sierra Prize, Western Association of Women Historians